 Our Sages teach that all real Jews have three traits: they are reserved and modest, merciful, and kind (Yevamot 79a).
 The Rambam (Rabbi Moshe ben Maimon, 1138-1204) adds that a “Jew” who doesn’t have these qualities can be suspected of not being a real Jew (Hilkhot Issurei Biah 19:17).
 Indeed, the Sages state that those apparent Jews who lack compassion and kindness, and are wealthy but refuse to help others, are of the Erev Rav (Beitzah 32a).
 The Zohar adds to this that the Erev Rav are wealthy people, in leadership positions, who are corrupt (III, 124b, Ra’aya Mehemna).
 Needless to say, they are very far from true Torah observance.

 Elsewhere, the Zohar (I, 25a-b) goes in depth describing the five types of Erev Rav people, easily remembered by the acronym nega ra (נג״ע ר״ע), literally an “evil plague”.
 The nun stands for nephilim, “fallen ones”, for these Erev Rav are likened to the fallen angels first mentioned in Genesis 6:4, who were guilty of sexual sins—mating with the “daughters of man”.
 Next come the gibborim, “great ones”, compared to those conceited and narcissistic people that built the Tower of Babel.
 The third variety are the ‘anakim, “giants”, those that sow disorder in the community and in the world.
 The refa’im, literally “weak ones”, are those traitors and cowards who abandon or betray Israel.
 Finally, the ‘amalekim are those who side with Amalek, Israel’s arch-nemesis, and fill the world with hamas, “lawlessness” (as in Genesis 6:13).
-It is important to remember here that the greatest ultimate villains in the world are those with the spirit of Amalek, and such wicked people are found dispersed among the gentile nations, and are far more numerous than the Erev Rav.
+It is important to remember here that the greatest villains in the world are those with the spirit of Amalek, and such wicked people are found dispersed among the gentile nations, and are far more numerous than the Erev Rav.
 Having said that, the two collaborate and seek many of the same ultimate goals.

 So, let us put it all together.
 The Erev Rav are those that appear to be Jews, but are imposters.
 They are not Torah observant (even if they might claim to be) and are, on the contrary, idolaters or atheists who push godless ideas.
 They are “leaders” that guide Jews astray, and inspire the transgression of Torah law.
 They tend to be wealthy and corrupt, in influential positions, instigating disorder and division.
 Like the original intermixed Erev Rav, some may promote widespread assimilation and intermarriage, and some may be sexually depraved.
 With these qualities in mind, it is very easy to identify who the Erev Rav is.
-You can find such individuals across the social and political spectrum; in Hollywood and in government, in certain “temples” and synagogues, as well as in academia and the business world.
+You can find such individuals across the social, political, and “religious” spectrum; in Hollywood and in government, in certain “temples” and synagogues, as well as in academia and the business world.

-While there is undoubtedly a lot of plain-old hatred and bigotry out there, if you examine the bulk of anti-Semitism today, it is actually an attack not on the average well-meaning and God-fearing Jew, but on the Erev Rav.
+While there is undoubtedly a lot of plain-old hatred and bigotry out there, if you examine the bulk of anti-Semitism today, it is often an attack not on the average well-meaning and God-fearing Jew, but on the Erev Rav.
 The problem is that the anti-Semite is unable to differentiate between Jews at all, so the rage is displaced upon the wrong people.
 This is why it is imperative for Jews ourselves to confront the Erev Rav and oppose them as much as possible.
 It is vital to dissociate from any supposed “Jewish” organization that is advocating on behalf of Erev Rav ideas, those rooted in sexual immorality and idolatry, assimilation and godlessness, hedonism and materialism.
 (It is worth remembering the words of our Sages in Sotah 11b that in ancient Egypt—the birthplace of the Erev Rav—they would wickedly make “men do female tasks and women do male tasks”.)
 It needs to be made abundantly clear to the world that none of these ideas have any place in Judaism, and true Jews have nothing to do with them.

 In this generation, we cannot be silent.
 Every Jew must stand up and speak out.
 There may be hesitancy to say something because the world is so sensitive, and no one wants to “trigger” another, nor does anyone wish to be “cancelled”.
 In reality, this is all the more reason to speak out, because the Erev Rav knows how to silence dissent.
 Remember, their power is in manipulating da’at, and they know how to infiltrate the minds of the public.
 It is important to keep in mind that many well-meaning Jews may have succumbed to the Erev Rav ideology—but they are only the victims.
 It is the dangerous minority of crooked leaders that need to be stopped.
 When their temples and classrooms and organizations and corporations are empty of followers, they will lose their power.
 When their filthy content is no longer consumed, they will stop producing it.
 We must all do our part in separating from anything that resembles the Erev Rav, and speak up at every opportunity to save our fellow Jews (and gentiles) who may have been led astray.
 We mustn’t fear that it will fall on deaf ears or that it will be “offensive”.
 God commanded us to “rebuke your fellow and do not bear a sin because of him.”
 (Leviticus 19:17)